-The state of Georgia, through its network of 12 Area Agencies on Aging (AAA), offers a variety of Home and Community Based Services and supports that help elderly residents to remain living in their homes.
+The state of Georgia, through its network of 12 Area Agencies on Aging (AAA), offers a variety of home and community based services and supports that help elderly residents remain living in their homes.
 This is less of a formal program and more of a collection of services that vary depending on the geographic area of the state in which one resides.
 Not only does the availability of services vary, so does the funding.

 These Home and Community Based Services are authorized via the Older Americans Act and are administered via Georgia’s Department of Human Services’ Division of Aging Services (DAS).

 Non-Medicaid Home and Community Based Services are open to all Georgia residents 60 years or older regardless of their financial income or assets.
-This distinction is made in opposition to Medicaid, which considers both of those factors when determining eligibility.
+This distinction is different from Medicaid, which considers both of those factors when determining eligibility.
+Some programs such as senior employment and kinship care are available to residents 55 years and older.

 Different services are available in the different geographic areas served by the Area Agencies on Aging.
 It is unlikely that any one area offers ALL of the following services.
 Rather, this is a list of what might be available.